adamof/railsconf_2014/24-04/service_extraction_at_groupon_scale/pedrocunha.md

 Monolith is not necessarily bad thing

+Before
+- 1 app
-Before: 1 app, 1 test suite
+- 1 test suite

 2009 - 2y old - 3K RPM

 8 months later - 30k RPM

-Oprah was killing groupon :D
+Oprah was killing groupon

 commits per month
-Jan 2009 ~ 600
+- Jan 2009 ~ 600
-Jan 2011 ~ 2200
+- Jan 2011 ~ 2200

 Casual coupling
 - preventing the SOA

 code growth - LOC
-0.5M - 2009
+- 0.5M - 2009
-2M   - 2011
+- 2M   - 2011

 45 minutes test suite

 deploy was 3h

-- Order logic to a service
+Order logic to a service
-contention on the db
+- contention on the db
-the service has read-only access the monolithic has its own db
+- the service has read-only access the monolithic
+- has its own db

-the main web app repo, has the orders service on `app/services/order`
+- the main web app repo, has the orders service on `app/services/order`

 disable / deprecrate models
 - raise violations quickly